toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/ApplicationsApi.md

 ## ApplicationGetcontainerLogs

-> string ApplicationGetcontainerLogs (string applicationId, string configuration, string deviceid, bool? restart = null)
+> string ApplicationGetcontainerLogs (string applicationId, string configuration, string deviceId, bool? restart = null)

-Get container log, chunk by chunk
+Get one of more lines from container logs

 Return one chunk of log (one or more lines), blocking if no data is available